veltman/learninglunches/apis/README.md

 ## Disclaimer ##

 APIs are very useful for getting data on a one-off basis, especially if you can master XML and JSON, but be wary about building ongoing processes on them.
 There is no guarantee that an API won't change.
-APIs are discontinued all the time, and the old URLs stop working.
-Or, certain URLs are discontinued or changed, making it harder to get data that used to be easy to get.
+APIs or specific parts of them are discontinued all the time, making it harder to get data that used to be easy to get.
 Or, the service starts charging a lot of money to use the API now that everyone relies on it.
 Keep this in mind when thinking about how you want to use a particular API.

 ## Some popular free web APIs ##